 An enable password can consist of from 1 to 80 upper-and lower-case alphanumeric characters; a number cannot be the first character.
 Spaces are also valid password characters; for example, "two words" is a valid password.
-For more information, refer to the chapter, "Using the Protocol Translator."
+For more information, refer to the "Using the Terminal Server" chapter.